 Dispatchers work 12 hour shifts, generally in a combination of 4 days on/3 days off; 3 days on/4 days off.
 Time off from the center is maximized this way and is more conducive to a healthy lifestyle.
 Dispatchers work 2 or 3 to a shift and function as a team.
 The work area is compact and you are connected to your console with a headset.
 Freedom of movement is limited.
 An attempt to provide all appropriate rest and meal breaks is made, however due to the nature of the business, emergency situations may interfere with break schedules.
 Lunchroom facilities are provided.
 Dispatchers may be required to work overtime.
 Dispatchers work weekends and holidays.
 Dispatchers must work during unusual and/or catastrophic events such as major fires, earthquakes, floods or civil unrest.
 The fire service is regimented and dispatchers may receive orders which must be carried out promptly and without question.

-The City of Bellingham partners with National Testing Network, Inc (NTN) to provide full testing services for the position of Fire Dispatcher.
-We anticipate the next rectuiment will be in April of 2015.
-The next recruitment will be April through mid-May.
+The next recruitment has not been scheduled for Fire/EMS Dispatcher.
 Additional information will be posted on our website when the recruitment opens.
-Candidates interested in applying can sign up to receive email notification when opportunities are posted.
+Candidates interested in applying can also sign up to receive email notification when opportunities are posted.
 Job Alerts